 What Can I Do If I Cannot Find a Lifeline Account?

-Fortunately, with the proliferation of online banking, lifeline-like checking accounts are pretty much everywhere — all it takes is a few mouse clicks to search for one.
+Fortunately, with the proliferation of online banking, lifeline-like checking accounts are pretty much everywhere — it’s simple to search for them online.
 It’s always a good idea to verify the validity of any online bank accounts you find, however, and to ensure that the accounts are FDIC-insured.
 That means you don’t have to worry about losing your hard-earned money if the bank goes out of business or loses revenue.

 The Takeaway